 Indicator 2: Percent of youth with IEPs dropping out of high school.
-For more detailed information regarding this indicator, please review Indicator #2 of the State Performance Plan.
+For current information regarding this indicator please review the APR.

 A dropout is defined as a student who was enrolled in school at some time during the previous school year, was not enrolled at the reporting time of the current school year (third Friday in September), has not graduated from high school or completed a state- or district-approved educational program, and does not meet any of the following exclusionary conditions:

 transfer to another school district, private school, or state- or district-approved educational program;